 - Endurance – You can always increase your workout with longer exercises.

 - Gear- Use the shoes and backpack prior 2 weeks before climbing Kilimanjaro.

 - Altitude – Prepare for Kilimanjaro by trying a few small hikes to the hills where you can adjust to the altitude.

 - Know your body–Make sure you are physically fit.

 Kilimanjaro Kit List – What to Pack?

-Here is the Kilimanjaro gear list:
+Here is the Kilimanjaro Gear List:

-The right gear list will help you to reach the summit of Mount Kilimanjaro in an ease.
+The right gear list will help you to reach the summit of Mount Kilimanjaro in ease.
 Your Kilimanjaro Gear List should consist of all the essential items rather than luxuries.
 Do not carry everything which you get to pack, as you should carry it to the top of the mountain.
-The essential items you should carry are; Clothing gear, Camping gear, Headgear, Hands and Walking gear, Footwear, Bags and Daypacks, Sleeping gear, Sun protection, Toileteries and other general accessories.
+The essential items you should carry are; Clothing gear, Camping gear, Headgear, Hands and Walking gear, Footwear, Bags and Daypacks, Sleeping gear, Sun protection, Toiletries, and other general accessories.

 Hope the above-mentioned tips will help Climbing Mount Kilimanjaro for beginners.
 It may be a bit challenging but each and every challenge faced will be worth it.
 You will be nearer to success if you follow all the above tips.